playgameservices/cpp-ios-basic-samples/samples-ios/NativeGame/README.md

 * `StateManager` contains the code to manage the signin state, and make the API calls to interact with the game services.

+* `GPGSIds.h` contains the game services resource IDs copied from the play console.

 * `ViewController` is the ViewController for the game itself.
 It contains much of the logic to display the user interface.
 ViewController.mm also has the constants used to reference the achievement and leaderboard.